Hong Kong's Carrie Lam kills extradition bill after weeks of protests

 "It is obvious to many that discontentment extends far beyond the Bill," she said in a translated transcript released by Hong Kong's government.
 "Irrespective of our grievances, or the depth of discontentment towards the Government, we cannot agree or accept that violence is a solution to our problems."

-Her announcement followed violent demonstrations in the bustling shopping district of Mong Kok for the second day in a row, with police firing tear gas and bean bags while protesters threw bricks, bottles and eggs.
-No police were injured but one protester was taken to hospital with severe injuries, senior police officials said at a press conference Wednesday.
+Her announcement followed a second day of violent demonstrations in the bustling shopping district of Mong Kok, with police firing tear gas and bean bags while protesters threw bricks, bottles and eggs.
+No police were injured, but one protester was taken to hospital with severe injuries, senior police officials said at a press conference Wednesday.

 Hong Kong protest organizer: Police 'never handle things accordingly'Sept.
 3, 201904:02

-The demonstrations that plunged the former British colony into a political crisis began in June in response to the proposed bill which raised fears that the historic rights of Hong Kong's 7 million residents were being eroded under Beijing's rule, as it would allow criminal suspects to be sent to China.
+The demonstrations that plunged the former British colony into a political crisis began in June in response to the proposed extradition bill that sought to allow criminal suspects to be sent to China.
+The bill raised fears that the historic rights of Hong Kong's 7 million residents were being eroded under Beijing's rule.

 Hong Kong became a special administrative region of China in 1997.
 Unlike those living in the mainland, residents of the territory can freely surf the internet and participate in public protests.

-Lam defended the government's response to the demands on Wednesday, saying an independent review of police's actions in the protests is already underway.
-She added that calling the protests "riots" doesn't have any legal distinction and dropping charges against protesters would undermine the justice system.
+Lam defended the government's response to the demands on Wednesday, saying an independent review of police actions in the protests is already underway.
+She added that calling the protests "riots" doesn't have any legal distinction and dropping charges against protesters would undermine the judicial system.

-Addressing the question of universal suffrage, she said it was the "ultimate aim" of the territory but can only be implemented within the existing legal framework and "without further polarising society."
+Addressing the question of universal suffrage, she said it was the "ultimate aim" of the territory but can only be implemented within the existing legal framework and without further polarizing society.

+For prominent pro-democracy activist Joshua Wong, who was among several protesters arrested and released on Friday, Lam's comments were unsatisfactory.
+"Too little and too late now," Wong said in a series of tweets, adding that Lam was "out of touch."

-In a recording made public on Tuesday, Lam told business leaders in a private conversation that her actions were responsible for the months-long protests and said she would quit if she could.
+In a recording made public on Monday, Lam told business leaders in a private conversation that her actions were responsible for the monthslong protests and said she would quit if she could.

-Lam made her first public apology in response to the unrest in June and announced in July that the bill was "dead" after a violent march that saw protesters storm the Legislative Council building.
+In June, Lam made her first public apology in response to the unrest and announced in July that the extradition bill was "dead" after a violent march in which protesters stormed the Legislative Council building.
 But her comments fell short of a formal withdrawal and have failed to quell demonstrations.

 A total of 1,183 people have been arrested since the protests began, senior police officials said Wednesday.
-That includes 35 protesters between the ages of 14 and 39 detained during Tuesday night's demonstrations.
+That includes 35 protesters, aged 14 to 39, detained during Tuesday night's demonstrations.

 Beijing has stepped up its propaganda attacks on protesters and made vague threats of potential military action.